 Check out the complete list of documents required for GST registration.

 Click here to start your GST registration process

 4) Can a person without GST registration claim ITC and collect tax?

 No. A person without GST registration can neither collect GST from his customers nor claim any input tax credit of GST paid by him.

 5) What will be the effective date of registration?

-In case of suomoto registration, i.e. taking registration voluntarily while being within the threshold exemption limit for paying tax, the effective date of registration shall be the date of the order of registration.
+In the case of Voluntarily Registration, while being within the threshold exemption limit for paying tax, the effective date of registration shall be the date of the order of registration.

 6) Who are the persons liable to take a Registration under the Model GST Law?

 As per section 22 of the CGST Act, 2017 following list of persons are liable for obtaining GST registration